 We all have a place we can journey to – be it physical, heartful – and/or in the spirit realm.
 A place where we Be.
 Where we wait, still – quiet.
 Stewing.
 Unassumingly anticipating what eventually reaches the surface.
 A ripeness.
-That we can really drop into.
+That we can truly drop into.
 With time and spaciousness.
 This dissection.
 A process of unravelling.
 And we work with it.
 So that it may ultimately, burn up.
 And dissolve.
 In the fire of wisdom.

 Sometimes this sequence unfolds without any planning.
 Without any intention.
 We could very well be at home sitting on our comfy couch.
 And BAM.
-We are struck with a profound opening.
+We are struck with a most profound opening.

 At home or not, totally prepared or not – we initiate this distinct journey to probe deeper into ourselves.
 Into this Creation.
 Into the nature of reality.
 Into Us.
-There is no timeline amid this – Practice.
+There is no timeline amid this – practice.
 Pilgrimage.
 Vision Quest.
 Intensive.
 Retreat.
 Or whatever form this particular passage takes for you.
 It happens when we are really and truly ready to see clearly.
 And cut through.
 Even unwillingly, at first.
 Like even before the particular thought related to our intention actually appears in the mind.
-In those instances, the higher source is calling us, because at some level – be it subconscious – We are so ready.
+In those instances, the higher source is calling us, because at some level – be it subconscious – we are so ready.

 At times this internal examination takes the form of us “kicking and screaming” for much of the process.
 And this inner struggle itself takes many forms that may include resistance, anxiety, insecurity, etc. – the root of which all, is fear.
 Stemming from some long ago story from when we were a child.
 That time when a seed of unworthiness was planted in us through our conditioning – be it familial, cultural, societal, etc. Or perhaps the story was sowed lifetimes ago.
 Ancestral wounding which has been carrying that false belief for hundreds of years.
 Perhaps even thousands.